-Perhaps the most important factor you can look at to determine if an online master’s in marketing or Master of Business Administration (MBA) in marketing program is reputable is accreditation.
+Accreditation is the most important factor you can look at to determine if an online master’s in marketing or Master of Business Administration (MBA) in marketing program is reputable.
 Accredited colleges and degree programs meet standards set by outside agencies that are not associated with the school.
 There are two types of accreditation: institutional and specialized.

-Institutional accreditation is schoolwide.
-While some agencies award national institutional accreditation, the most reputable schools are typically those that are institutionally accredited by one of the six regional accreditation bodies recognized by the Council for Higher Education Association (CHEA) in the United States:
+Institutional accreditation is school-wide.
+Some agencies award national institutional accreditation.
+The most reputable schools are typically those that are institutionally accredited by one of the six regional accreditation bodies recognized by the Council for Higher Education Association (CHEA) in the United States:

 - Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges